chrultrabook/docs/docs/post-install.md

 **General QOL Fixes**

 * Run the [audio script](https://github.com/WeirdTreeThing/chromebook-linux-audio) if you haven't already.
-* Install [keyd](https://github.com/rvaiya/keyd) with the instructions in the README to remap top row FX keys.
+* Run the [cros-keyboard-map](https://github.com/WeirdTreeThing/cros-keyboard-map) script to remap top row FX keys.
-  * Pick the relevant [keyboard layout](https://github.com/chrultrabook/keydconfig) and copy to `/etc/keyd/default.conf`

 **Fixing USB C on TigerLake and AlderLake**
 1. Create a file called `chromebook-usbc.service` file in `/etc/systemd/system/`
 2. Paste the following contents into the file: